astrorama/PhosphorosDoc/source/user_manual/basic_steps/examining_results.rst

-Even though the files produced by Phosphoros are following standardized formats (see :ref:`output_files_format`) and can be handled by any compliant software, Phosphoros does provides some tools to facilitate this process.
+Even though the files produced by Phosphoros are following standardized formats (see :ref:`output_files_format`) and can be handled by any compliant software, Phosphoros does provide some tools to facilitate this process.
 This section explains how to use these tools.
 Note that at the moment, these tools are only available via the |CLI|.